LDAWG-a11y/a11yWebApp/src/guides/how-to-build-an-accessible-chatbot.md

 This has taken a significant amount of time and research, I've looked at dozens of chat widgets, tested with screen readers and other AT, and I failed to plan, so I found myself shoehorning functionality in, adding new stylistic elements and honestly, my code feels pretty gross, I'm ashamed, but at this stage, I cannot justify refactoring it all, as I have several tasks on my backlog, unrelated to MTA.
 That being said, this is a primer, it's intended to open discussion between teams, and provide a decent starting point for a better implementation, I have explained how some things would not work in many situations and there is definitely no one-size fits all approach for chat widgets, the internal structure and semantics will vary depending on application.

 It will likely be possible to break this, or get it acting a little odd.
-So, so you can test, I will provide the questions that are set to provide a response, each is case insensitive
+So, so you can test, I will provide the questions that are set to provide a response, each is case insensitive and the question mark isn't required:

+* Do you know everything?
+* What is your end goal?
+* Do you run on ChatGPT?
+(The respnse to this question is nine seconds, which should give you chance to get the notification, so close the panel to experience that)
+* Are you a danger to humanity?
+(This question will trigger a more interactive conversation, where quick responses/questions are presented as buttons, click these, to arrive at one of two potential Gifs.
+Clue, the thumbs for like and dislike will present a different Gif)
+* Any quesyion other than those above, will provide a conceited response, from our not too-friendly AI, this response will also be provided for basic stuff, like typos and incomplete questions, etc